There's no question that video needs to be front and central in the comms teams' mix.

 We're hugely proud that we were the first people to offer bespoke video skills training for communications people more than two years ago.

-We've trained more than 500 people across the UK and Republic of Ireland.
+We've trained more than 1,000 people over the last three years across the UK and Republic of Ireland.
 They've gone on to make great content and even win awards.

 Who is this for?